jupyter-server/gateway_provisioners/docs/source/operators/config-env-debug.md

     value can be adjusted in situations where docker troubleshooting may be warranted.

   GP_KUBERNETES_LOG_LEVEL=WARNING
-    By default, the kubernetes client library is too verbose for its logging.
+    By default, the Kubernetes client library is too verbose for its logging.
 This value can be adjusted in situations where kubernetes troubleshooting may be warranted.